It’s possible to be so busy in ministry that you don’t receive ministry.

 It’s good to give, but if your tank becomes empty, you have nothing left to pour out.
-And it’s in the Christmas season, that this reality is highly prevalent.
+And it’s in the Christmas season that this reality becomes highly prevalent for church leaders.

 Christmas is the most wonderful time of the year, right?
 Then why so much stress?
 That’s an old question with lots of answers, but few solutions.

 The main solution is simple, but not always easy to do … slow down, at least a little.

 Enjoy your family, play a little.
 I know you are “on” for the holidays, but you can find some time to protect.
 Your Christmas services are over now and it’s time to chill a bit, rest and if you are fortunate enough to have this week off, truly get some down time!

 My “kids” are in their early thirties now, and they still love Christmas like when they were little.
 I love Christmas too, and I’m excited that my son flew in to be with us from his SoCal place in LA!
 We enjoy our family traditions, grandchildren, favorite foods, (Patti’s famous enchiladas for Christmas dinner,) games or movies, and opening gifts around the tree on Christmas morning.

 But I would also admit that it’s still possible to miss the greatest gift if I’m not intentional.
 Don’t let Christmas become professional.

 As leaders, we invest incredible amounts of effort and energy so that others may receive the greatest gift.
 This investment can cause the spirit of Christmas to become more professional than personal.

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.